numerous-com/numerous-sdk/docs/sessions.md

 ## Example: Streamlit

-Below is an example of how to use the session to access cookies, and active user information.
+Below is an example of how to use the session to access cookies and active user information.
 See the [user page](user.md) for more information about how to work with user information.